pret/pokered/README.md

 - Weird behaviour when going to 11F in Silph Co. and forcing a player to leave despite not moving is fixed.
 - Fixed weirdness in Pokemon Tower where saving Mr. Fuji won't immediately let you leave.
 Also fixed coord termination on 2F which could cause some terribleness. and more!
+- Trainer Name Pointers are removed, as the localised games don't need to use the file at all.
+- Dakutens are removed, as the Japanese accents aren't used in English releases.
+- Blank Leader Name code is removed; before, this would only be for the PNGs.

 Known Bugs
 ====